j19sch/j19sch.github.io/pages/my-lists/reading-list.md

 - Resilient Management - Lara Hogan (book club)
 - Agile Software Development - Alistair Cockburn
 - Why Do So Many Incompetent Men Become Leaders?
 (And How to Fix It) - Tomas Chamorro-Premuzic (book club)
+- The Art of Gathering: How We Meet and Why It Matters - Priya Parker
+- The agile comms handbook: How to clearly, creatively work in the open - Giles Turnbull
+- How Design Makes the World - Scott Berkun

 ### 2020